-Credits: 1 Approved Physical Science Course Prerequisit Prerequisites: Completion or concurrent enrollment in AP Precalculus is essential for success.
-Completion of Physics/Lab is recommended.
+Credits: 1 Approved Physical Science Cour Prerequisit es: Completion or concurrent enrollment in AP Precalculus is essential for succ Completion of Physics/Lab is recommended. ess.
 Grade: 11,12

 AP Physics 1 is equivalent to a first-semester algebra-based college physics course, and it has a significant laboratory/project component.
 The course emphasizes Newtonian mechanics (including projectile motion, torque and angular momentum) as well as energy, power, mechanical waves (like earthquakes), and sound.
 It will introduce electric circuits.